Open-ISP/isp-trace-parser/README.md

 1. Parse raw AEMO trace data using the functions `parse_wind_traces`, `parse_solar_traces`, and `parse_demand_traces`.
    - These functions reformat and restructure the data to a specified directory.
-     - *Reformatting* puts the data in a standard time series format (i.e. with a `Datetime` column and `Values` column).
+     - *Reformatting* puts the data in a standard time series format (i.e. with a `datetime` column and `value` column).
-     - The data is *restructured* into half-yearly chunks in [Parquet](https://parquet.apache.org/) files, which significantly improves the speed at which data can be read from disk.
+     - The data is *restructured* into [Parquet](https://parquet.apache.org/) files, which significantly improves the speed at which data can be read from disk.
    - To access the full documentation for these functions, you can run `help` in the Python console, e.g. `help(parse_wind_traces)`.

 2. Query the parsed data using the naming conventions for generators, renewable energy zones (REZs), and subregions established in the